5 BIG Career Change Mistakes

 If you're making a career change just to make more money, you may be in for a surprise.

 Sure, depending on your industry and professional experience, there are some career changes that lead to instant raises.

-But, in many cases any financial gain that comes from career change happens in the long term, not the short term.
-It's very possible that you'll have to take a pay cut initially until you prove yourself at the new position.
+But in many cases, any financial gain that comes from career change happens in the long term, not the short term.
+It's very possible that you'll have to take a pay cut initially until you prove yourself in your new position.
 This is especially true if a company takes a chance and hires you with little experience.
 The company wants to make sure you can do the job before it makes a significant investment.

 That's why it's important to do salary research early in the process and plan accordingly.

+The job search process isn't easy, but if you take the proper steps, it doesn't have to be miserable.
 Hopefully by avoiding these five mistakes, making a career change will be a little less daunting and intimidating.
-And, (even though it didn't make the list) make sure you don't prematurely quit your current job before you've secured a new one (unless you have the resources) because even the smoothest career changes take a little time.
+And (even though it didn't make the list) make sure you don't prematurely quit your current job before you've secured a new one (unless you have the resources) because even the smoothest career changes take a little time.